 The Bourdon tube is the most frequently used pressure gauge throughout the oil gas industry because of its simplicity and rugged construction.
 It covers ranges from 0-15 psig to 0-100,000 psig, as well as vacuum from 0 to 30 inches of mercury.

 Construction:

-- A C-type Bourdon tube consists of a long thin-walled cylinder of non-circular crosssection, sealed at one end. - It is made from materials such as phosphor bronze, steel and beryllium copper.
+- A C-type Bourdon tube consists of a long thin-walled cylinder of non-circular crosssection, sealed at one end. - It is made from materials such as phosphor bronze, steel and beryllium copper. - The sealed end is attached to a gear mechanism through adjustable link which operates the pointer. - The other end of the tube is fixed and is open for the application of the pressure which is to be measured. - The partially flattened metal tube is usually in a 250° arc.

-- The sealed end is attached to a gear mechanism through adjustable link which operates the pointer. - The other end of the tube is fixed and is open for the application of the pressure which is to be measured. - The partially flattened metal tube is usually in a 250 ${0}$ arc. - The tube is soldered or welded to a socket at the base, through which pressure connection is made.
-Working: - As the fluid under pressure enters the Bourdon tube, it tries to change the section of the tube from oval to circular, and this tends to straighten out the tube. - The tip of the Bourdon tube is connected to a segmental lever through an adjustable length link.
-The lever length also may be adjustable.

-The segmental lever end on the segment side is provided with a suitable pinion mounted on a spindle.
+- As the fluid under pressure enters the Bourdon tube, it tries to change the section of the tube from oval to circular, and this tends to straighten out the tube. - The tip of the Bourdon tube is connected to a segmental lever through an adjustable length link.
+The lever length also may be adjustable. - The segmental lever end on the segment side is provided with a suitable pinion mounted on a spindle. - The segmental lever is suitably pivoted and the spindle holds the pointer. - The resulting movement of the free end of the tube causes the pointer to move over the scale.

-- The segmental lever is suitably pivoted and the spindle holds the pointer. - The resulting movement of the free end of the tube causes the pointer to move over the scale. - ★For adequate reliability, the materials for Bourdon tubes must have good elastic or spring characteristics.
+★For adequate reliability, the materials for Bourdon tubes must have good elastic or spring characteristics.